 Quality content will lead a community to new avenues of thought and stronger engagement.
 As a community manager, you must create content with your audience in mind.
 Think about their needs and wants, address their concerns and make the content anticipate their next question.

-Now that you have the knowledge to get your community running, stay informed on other trends happening in customer participation through co-creative communities.
-Check out our Marketer’s Guide to Customer Participation to help you.
+Now that you have the knowledge to get your brand community running, stay informed on other trends happening in community management through co-creation.
+Check out our whitepaper "When a Community is not a Community - and Why Getting it Right Matters to Innovative Brands."